frequently asked questions

 CONSTRUCTION

-Legally, there are many reasons.
-North Carolina currently does not license or qualify Handymen or other Home Maintenance/Remodel companies.
-Although it happens all the time, it is in fact ILLEGAL for any individual or company that is not also a licensed North Carolina General Contractor to bid on any work exceeding $30,000.
-North Carolina licensed General Contractors must also pass multiple state tests, complete yearly continuing education, and meet certain financial criteria (working capital) for licensure.
 The state of NC has enacted strict laws and guidelines on who is allowed to complete various tasks, including plumbing, electrical, and other trades.
-General contractors typically have a team of qualified individuals to complete the work under state guidelines.
+General Contractors typically have a team of qualified individuals to complete the work under state guidelines.
 Handymen and Home Maintenance companies are not legally able to provide these services unless they hold a trades license in that specific field of work.
-So, in NC a handyman can't legally do things like install your plumbing or hang your chandelier.
+This means your project must be completed with individual licensed trades- if someone is coming in and doing the whole project without licensed trades, that's a red flag.
+You should see a plumber, electrician, HVAC, etc as needed on site throughout the project.
 In addition, a General Contractor acts as the responsible party in the permitting process and therefore carries a license, bonding, and insurance.
 This is for YOUR protection and theirs.
+Most projects need a permit within NC.
 Without all of these protections in place, you as the homeowner become responsible and could be held fully liable for anything that happens on the job-site and for the quality of services provided.
-In short, if you're project is completed with anyone other than a NC Licensed GC, you're assuming far too much responsibility for the monitoring, safety, and quality of work with little to no recourse if something goes wrong.
-We fix unlicensed tradespeople's mistakes all the time- the time, money, and emotional stress just isn't worth the initial promise of saving a few dollars.
-In fact, it costs a lot more to fix someone else's mistake than to do it right the first time.

 specific questions to ask your gc: